Brucella Species

 - B. neotomae (desert and wood rats)

-- Most human disease due to B. arbortus and B. melitensis.
+- Most human infections are due to B. arbortus and B. melitensis.

 - There is a correlation between seroprevalence in animals and human cases.